VanessaCalimag/cp3402-adjunct-site/README.md

 Trello - collaboration tool that uses a system of boards, lists, and cards to help the team organize and manage tasks and projects.

 Register to [Trello](https://trello.com/home) and join the team to get access to the board detailing the project/s.

-### Version Control
-Version control workflow in Github involves tracking and managing changes to the code and collaborating with others effectively.

-Set up:
-1. Initialize a version control system (e.g., Git) within your VVV project directory if it's not already initialized.
-Run the following commands to clone the repository `git clone https://github.com/VanessaCalimag/cp3402-adjunct-site.git`
-2. Link the local repository to the GitHub repository:
-   - `git remote add origin <repository_url>`
-   - `git branch -M master`
-   - `git push -u origin master`
-3. To commit your changes using Git:
-   - `git add .`
-   - `git commit -m "Description of changes"`

-### Website Migration: WPVivid Plugin
-Note: WPVivid Plugin must be installed and activated on both local and production WordPress

-1. On the Target (New) Website:
-   - Generate Key from the Key tab
-   - Copy the key
-2. On the Source (Original) Website:
-   - Paste the key to the space provided under Auto-Migration tab and save
-   - Click on 'Clone the Transfer'
-   - Wait until file/s are ready
-3. On the Target (New) Website:
-   - From Backup &Restore tab click 'scan uploaded backup or received backup'
-   - Click restore

-### General Workflow
-Local Development Environment Setup
-   - Ensure you have a local development environment set up on computer
-   - Migrate the live website on local computer
-   - Clone the repository of your project
-Version Control
-   - Commit your changes to your version control system
-   - Push your changes to a remote repository
-Monitor and Test
-   - After deploying to the production server, closely monitor website for any issues or errors
-   - Test the live site to ensure that it functions as expected and that there are no broken links and missing assets